Frequently Asked Questions

 Finally, if everything checks out, the voter's information entered/updated and their ballot is counted.

 Candidates & Political Campaigns

 Candidate qualifications and requirements are specific to the office being sought.
-The Registrar of Voters Office has limited information regarding local candidates on its website; refer to Candidate & Campaign Committee Information.
-Copies of these Guides are also available at the Registrar of Voters Office.
-For further information about state candidates for public office, visit the California Secretary of State Candidate Information page.
+The Registrar of Voters Office has limited information regarding local candidate filing processes at our Candidate Filing page.
+For information about filing for a state or federal office, visit the California Secretary of State Candidate Information page.